kolanos/dialtone/README.md

 # dialtone
-A virtual receptionist using Twilio
+A virtual receptionist using Twilio.